 Steps To Carpeting Your Staircase

 A good thing to do here is to set aside a weekend where you can accomplish this task, as this is something you want to make sure you are giving your full attention and don’t want to have to repeat.
-If something doesn’t work out that could cost you more money for materials.
+If something doesn’t work out, that could cost you more money for materials.

-- Preparation – Once you’ve gotten your carpeting materials, you’re almost ready to get started.
-The real trick is when you have picked out your carpet, depending on how thick of if it is cut-to-fit to your staircase, can be a deciding factor on how you will attach it to the treads.
-In this scenario we will assume that the carpet is black, thinner and just covering up around three quarters of the tread across.
-So we should be using an industrial electric stapler as our weapon of choice, in order to get the carpet down and staying in place.
+Once you know what type of carpet you’re installing, you’ll be able to prepare.
+The thickness of the carpet will be depending a deciding factor on how you will attach it to the treads.
+In this scenario, we will assume that the carpet is black, thinner, and just covering up around three quarters of the tread across.
+So, we should be using an industrial electric stapler as our weapon of choice, in order to get the carpet down and staying in place.

 Place padding down across each stair and then cover it with the carpet.
 Make sure that the padding doesn’t protrude out of the sides of the carpet.